The Society of Apostolic Life Donum Dei

 | Definitive Incorporation | For life | Total and irrevocable commitment in the Society of Apostolic Life Donum Dei. |

-where people grow in compassion, justice, character, and faith; following Christ's call to love, serve, and draw all to the "living water" of His mercy and grace.
+We envision a world where every person, especially the most vulnerable, is welcomed, respected, educated, and supported; a community that transcends religious, cultural, and social boundaries.We also envision people growing in compassion, justice, character, and faith, following Christ call to love, serve, and draw all people to the living water of His mercy and grace.

 The Virgin Mary, Immaculate Patroness and spiritual Mother of the Missionary Family.
 Model of purity, humility, and total availability to God.

 St. Joseph.
 Guardian of Jesus and Mary, humble worker, and faithful servant.
-Model of humility, silence, trust, and dedication — inspiration for quiet strength and service.
+Model of humility, silence, trust, and dedication inspiration for quiet strength and service.

 St. Therese of the Child Jesus (of Lisieux) Patroness of the missions, model of the "little way": simplicity, trust, and love in small daily acts.
 Shows that holiness is accessible to all through confidence and love.